 The benefit for families who have a homeschool student with special needs is that they can pursue the John Peterson Scholarship or (with an Autism diagnosis) the Autism Scholarship.
 Through these scholarships, the ODE funds the therapies that the student would have qualified for if the student was enrolled in the district.
 This is funded with tax dollars.
 Therapies include OT, PT, Speech Therapy and an Intervention Specialist.
 Funding for the JP ranges from about $7,000 per student/year to $27,000 per student/year depending on the student’s needs.
 Funding for the Autism scholarship is $27,000 per student per year.
 The JP scholarship does require state testing for students who are 3rd grade and older but the Autism scholarship does not.

-If you suspect that your student would qualify for services, the first step is to email the superintendent and special education psychologist with a formal written request to do and ETR (this is also called a “comprehensive multi-factored evaluation”).
+If you suspect that your student would qualify for services, the first step is to email the special education coordinator and/or school psychologist with a formal written request to do and ETR.
 In my experience, email has been working well.
 In this request you’d state your reasons why you believe your child would qualify.
 Much in the same way you’d build a case for your student to receive any scholarship at all.
 A case must be built to show eligibility for the funding.
 If you have a diagnosis or additional testing on the student, it is helpful to bring/share documentation.

 Then, the school has 60 days to conduct testing and write the team report if the student is eligible.
 After that, the district has 30 days to write the IEP.

 At some point during this process, find a provider (I am a JP provider; all are listed by county on the ODE website).

 Some school districts will resist testing, so it’s wise to know your rights and kindly let them know that it IS required by law (IDEA) that they provide the TESTING.
 It is NOT required that they provide services, however.
 Some districts offer services, so it’s possible but very rare.
 Here’s a link with instructions if you encounter an issue: